-There is often a correlation between stress and the truth that when we’re at our most stressed we blurt the truth out.
-Perhaps that’s exactly what’s needed, we’ve just never had the courage to say it before.
+It is usually when we’re at our most stressed that we blurt the truth out.
+It is exactly what is needed, we’ve just never had the courage to say it.

-Perhaps also somewhere in our subconscious, we’ve already made the correlation that stress and truth are inextricably linked, it’s just that we’re guarded on how we feel.
-It’s not that our thoughts aren’t there, but with other things on our mind, what we really think about something is usually on the back burner, buried somewhere in our subconscious.
+Perhaps somewhere in our subconscious, we have already made the correlation that stress and truth are inextricably linked, it’s just that we are guarded on how we feel.
+It’s not that those thoughts aren’t there, often what we really think is on the back burner, buried somewhere in our subconscious.

-It’s also not very often that we’re skilled at recognising the truth on how we really feel, but being truthful always helps alleviate stress.
-We’re not talking about telling a white or black lie to cover up, but instead telling those concerned the truth about how they make us feel, the things they do that cause us stress, the things that if we’re honest will have the capacity to dissipate our stress. good.
+It’s also because we’re not always skilled at recognising the truth on how we feel, but being truthful will always help us alleviate stress.
+It’s telling those concerned the truth about how they make us feel, the things they do that cause us stress.

-It’s easy to go through phases where we’re feeling angry, anxious, even irritable.
-If we’re open and honest, we’ll admit to others when that happens.
-It’s important to reflect on why our emotions are causing us to feel angry, anxious and irritable.
+It’s easy for us to go through phases where we’re feeling angry, anxious, even irritable, but if we’re open and honest, we will admit to others just how we feel.
+It is important we reflect on why our emotions are causing us to feel angry and irritable.

-When we come to look deep within us, the answers are usually there.
-Often we will dodge the issues by telling ourselves we’re not the problem and sometimes we’re not.
-Often others are to blame and the cycle continues.
+When we look deep within us, the answers are there, but we dodge the issues by telling ourselves we don’t have a problem, sometimes we don’t the problem we have is with others.
+Yes, others are to blame and the cycle continues.